• Water play at The Center

 Toddler Program

 The Toddler program focuses on teaching children to meet their individual interests and needs while also interacting successfully as part of a group.
-The day begins with playtime on the Toddler yard where children engage in a wide variety of activities, such as water play, painting, and more.
+The day begins with playtime on the Toddler yard where children engage in a wide variety of activities, such as water play, painting, music, and more.

 A Day In The Life of Toddlers

 Meetings and circle times are an essential part of the toddler school experience.
-Learning how to sit in a group, listen and respond, and follow a multitude of carefully designed routines, cultivates a community of young learners, who start out playing in parallel, and slowly start to seek each other out by name to play with intention and purpose.
+Learning how to sit in a group, listen and respond, and follow a multitude of carefully designed routines cultivates a community of young learners who start out playing in parallel and slowly start to seek each other out by name to play with intention and purpose.
 Children listen to stories, sing songs together, learn about the plans for the day, share exciting news from home, and become a “family” at school.

 The Toddler program runs five days a week, with Half- or Full-Day options.
 Families indicate their program preference when they apply to the program and are offered either a Half- or Full-Day schedule based on preference and availability.
 We do not offer an afternoon drop-in option.

-• Half-Day Program: 9:00 AM-Noon (Snack / no Lunch)
+• Half-Day Program: 9:00 AM-Noon (Snack/No Lunch)

-• Full-Day Program: 9:00 AM-3:00 PM (Snack / w.
-Lunch and Rest )
+• Full-Day Program: 9:00 AM-3:00 PM (Snack/Lunch and Rest)

-List of 3 frequently asked questions.
+List of 4 frequently asked questions.

 • Are snacks and meals provided in the Toddler Program?